 - encourage workers to raise concerns about workplace harassment that they have either experienced personally or witnessed

 - be signed and dated by the person at the highest level of management.

 Employers are also required to develop and maintain a workplace (violence and) harassment program that implements its workplace harassment policy.
 The program must be created in cooperation with the joint health and safety committee or the health and safety representative, it must be in writing, and it also must be reviewed at least once a year.
-The MOL has a “Sample Workplace Harassment Program” on its website that employers can copy, complete, sign, and post in the workplace.
+The MLTSD has a “Sample Workplace Harassment Program” on its website that employers can copy, complete, sign, and post in the workplace.
 The workplace harassment program must,

 - include the measures and procedures for workers to report incidents of workplace harassment to the employer/supervisor, or to someone else if the employer/supervisor is the alleged harasser